Updated: Oct 5

 Some Sharks Do Not Have Sharp Teeth

 You hear "shark", you think Jaws, right!?
 If so, it might surprise you to learn that many sharks do not have sharp teeth!
-In fact, every single species of shark has completely different dentition (Ebert et al, 2021).
+In fact, every single species of shark has completely different dentition (Abel & Grubbs, 2020; Ebert et al, 2021).

-Mackerel sharks, like the great white in Jaws, have sharp, serrated teeth, which are perfect for cutting chunks out of their whale and dolphin prey (Ebert et al, 2021).
+Mackerel sharks, like the great white in Jaws, have sharp, serrated teeth, which are perfect for cutting chunks out of their whale and dolphin prey.
+Similarly, tiger sharks (Galeocerdo cuvier) have serrated teeth that are angled for bite that is strong enough to cut through a turtle's shell (Abel & Grubbs, 2020; Ebert et al, 2021).

 Other species, like sandtigers (Carcharius taurus) have very spindley, sharp teeth, perfect for gripping onto their slippery fish prey (Ebert et al, 2021).